akhil-kk/Linux-Administration/readme.md

 **Find Command**
 ```
-find [path] [expression]    //recursively find files in path that match expression.
+find [path] [expression]    //recursively find files in path that match expression
 -excec command {} \;        //run command against all the files that are found

-find ./temp -iname *t       // '-i' ignore case, '*' matches all with t, 'find' looks for files or directories in temp.
+find ./temp -iname *t       // '-i' ignore case, '*' matches all with t, 'find' looks for files or directories in temp
 ```

 **Locate Command**

-* fastre than find command
+* fastre than find command.
-* quries an index
+* quries an index.

 ## Displaying Contents of Files